supdrewin/sfextract/README.md

 ## Limitations

 This library has the same limitations as the one it was based on.
 It currently only support Setup Factory 7, 8 and 9.
-At this moment, as opposed to SFUnpacker, this version does not support LZMA2.